 This approach can also be used for the dissolution of cystine calculi; however, these stones are more difficult to dissolve.
 In contrast to both uric acid and cysteine calculi, it is impossible to dissolve calcium stones by pharmacotherapy.

-Stones that fail to pass spontaneously, or those too large to pass, or stones associated with other serious complications, are candidates for surgical therapy.
+Stones that fail to pass spontaneously, those that are too large to pass, or stones associated with other serious complications are candidates for surgical therapy.
 Infection is a particular complication that requires urgent attention.
-Surgical options include stenting, ureteroscopy and extracorporeal shockwave lithotripsy (ESWL).
+Surgical options include stenting, ureteroscopy, and extracorporeal shockwave lithotripsy (ESWL).

-Stents are inserted endoscopically into the affected ureter to keep the ureter patent and so ensure that the ureter will be able to drain urine from the kidneys to the bladder.
-Furthermore, they act as stabilizing landmarks during ESWL, but may be a bit uncomfortable for the patient.
+Stents are inserted endoscopically into the affected ureter to keep the ureter patent and ensure that the ureter will be able to drain urine from the kidneys to the bladder.
+Furthermore, these stents act as stabilizing landmarks during ESWL; however, they may cause the patient some discomfort.

 ESWL, as opposed to stenting and ureteroscopy, is the least invasive of the three methods.
-It employs sound waves at very high energy to break up large ureteric calculi into smaller chunks that are capable of being passed in the urine.
-This mode of therapy is appropriate for stones that are smaller than 20 mm in diameter, but it is not suitable even then in some situations.
+To this end, ESWL employs sound waves at very high energy to break up large ureteric calculi into smaller chunks that are capable of being passed in the urine.
+This mode of therapy is appropriate for stones that are smaller than 20 mm in diameter; however, ESWL is not suitable even then in some situations.